Vico C: Movie

 Vico C: La vida del filósofo is a biographical film about the life of Vico C. The movie was inspired by the director Eduardo "Transfor" Ortiz's idea, which he conceived while listening to Vico C's song "La inglesa" on the radio.
 The film portrays Vico C's journey, including his rise to international fame, his Grammy Latino awards, struggles with drug addiction, imprisonment, and the death of his mother.
 Vico C's son, Luis Armando "Loupz" Lozada Jr., portrays him in the movie, while Vico C himself contributed to the screenplay and provided coaching to the actors.

 The film Vico C, la vida del filósofo was available for streaming on the Netflix platform in Latin America.
 The biographical movie, which was released in theaters in Puerto Rico, the Dominican Republic, and the United States in 2017, gained popularity and was one of the most-watched films on the streaming platform "Pantaya".

 Legacy

-Vico C is renowned as the most influential artist in the history of Spanish hip-hop and reggaeton throughout Latin America and Spain.
 Vico is recognized for having lyrics that were thoughtful, insightful, socially conscious as well as catchy and danceable songs for all kind of audiences.
-The musical blueprint implemented by DJ Negro and Vico C is the precursor of the genre now known as reggaeton.
-Many Spanish hip-hop/reggaeton journalists and experts consider Vico C as the greatest or one of the greatest artists in the history of the genre.
+The musical blueprint implemented by Vico C is the precursor of the genre now known as reggaeton.
+Many hip-hop/reggaeton journalists and experts consider Vico C as one of the pioneers of the reggaeton genre and the Latin rap genre.